 Goldfinger et al. (2009) prospectively examined the effectiveness of a comprehensive pelvic floor physical therapy (PFPT) intervention in treating pain and improving sexual and psychological functioning in 13 women with PVD.
 The PFPT intervention comprised eight sessions of intravaginal manual techniques, EMG, vaginal dilators of increasing diameters, and home exercises.
 The women were assessed before treatment, within one month after treatment, and between three and four months after treatment.
 Significant reductions in all pain measures, including pain during intercourse, were found at posttreatment assessments.
 Significant improvement also occurred for overall sexual function, but not for specific components of sexual function (desire, arousal, lubrication, and orgasm).
 No significant changes were found in depression and anxiety scores or in intercourse frequency.
 Treatment was reported as successful (“complete cure” or “great improvement” in vulvar pain) for 10 (77%) participants and unsuccessful for 3 (23%) women.

 In an open, randomized study, Heyman, Öhrvik, & Leppert (2006) evaluated the effects of dorsal stretching of pelvic structures in 50 women with CPP who were randomized to either a treatment (distension) (n = 25) or control group (n = 25).
 Distension of painful structures was done using the physician’s index finger.
 At posttreatment assessment 2-3 weeks after the second session, compared with controls, the treatment group had greater reductions in the intensity, frequency, and duration of pelvic pain, painful intercourse, mental fatigue, and depression.

+Critical review – outcome studies on physical therapies

+This category comprised a heterogeneous group of therapies and the methodological quality of the studies was similarly quite mixed.
+There were three controlled studies identified (Heyman et al., 2005; Murina et al., 2008b; 2013) but all of the other studies used uncontrolled prospective designs.
+Some of the studies reviewed also had very small sample sizes and few involved any long-term follow-up.

 Psychological Therapies